 (CNN)Here's a look at the life of convicted terrorist Zacarias Moussaoui, who is serving a life sentence in prison without parole for his part in plotting the 9/11 attacks.

 Birth place: St. Jean-de-Luz, France

 Mother: Aicha el-Wafi

-Investigators say Moussaoui attended mosques in Great Britain with suspected al Qaeda connections.
-One of those mosques is where convicted terrorist cleric Abu Hamza al-Masri was prayer leader.
+Investigators said Moussaoui attended mosques in Great Britain with suspected al Qaeda connections.
+One of those mosques was where convicted terrorist cleric Abu Hamza al-Masri was the prayer leader.

 Moussaoui has stated in court that he belongs to al Qaeda and is loyal to Osama bin Laden.

-Prosecutors allege that Moussaoui attended a terrorist training camp in Afghanistan in 1998.
+Prosecutors alleged that Moussaoui attended a terrorist training camp in Afghanistan in 1998.

 1996 - French authorities begin monitoring Moussaoui when they notice him with Islamic extremists.

 1999 - French authorities place Moussaoui on a watch list.